siemens/gencmpclient/README.md

 When using OpenSSL 1.x, `-lcmp` is needed additionally.
 Add the directories (e.g., with the linker option `-L`) where they can be found.
 See also the environment variable `OUT_DIR`.
-For helping the Linux loader to find the libraries at run time, it is recommended to set also linker options like `-Wl,-rpath=.`.
+Consider using also linker options like `-Wl,-rpath=.` for helping the Linux loader find the libraries at run time.

 Also make sure that the OpenSSL libraries
 (typically referred to via `-lssl -lcrypto`) are in your library path and